RockstarLang/rockstar/spec.md

 (ints is now [ 1, 5, 4, 5 ])
 ```

-Rockstar supports a special syntax for pushing poetic literals onto a stack:
+Rockstar supports a special syntax for pushing poetic literals onto a queue:

 ```rockstar
 Rock the array like the poetic literal (the array is now [ 367 ])